-Usually, most businesses rely on some type of vehicle to get the job done.
-For Lethal Threat, a pick-up truck was always the go to ride for both work and play.
-We have had every brand of truck over the 32 years of our existence.
-For sure some trucks where better than others.
-I had a Dodge Ram SRT-10 with a Viper engine, it was fast as F@ck, but not really practical as a work truck.
-The Viper Truck was designed for racing.
-It had two-wheel drive, race slick tires and a top speed of over 150mph, driving this truck was like riding a bucking bronco.
-Driving in the rain was a white-knuckle experience and if it snowed the truck was garage bound for the winter.
-Nothing against the truck, but not what I needed.
-I sold it to a guy for his eighteen year old son, to me it was like handing him a loaded revolver.
-Too much truck for an 18-year-old, but the kid proved me wrong and is still enjoying the truck now a couple of years.
+Typically, businesses like to rely on some type of vehicle to get the job done.
+For Lethal Threat, a pick-up truck was always the go-to for both work and play.
+Throughout our 32 years of existence, we have used every brand of truck at one point or another.
+Some trucks were definitely better than others.
+For instance, I had a Dodge Ram SRT-10 with a Viper engine that was fast as f---, but not really practical as a work truck.
+With two-wheel drive, racing-slick tires and a top speed of over 150 mph, this truck was made for racing.
+It was like riding a bucking bronco!
+Driving in the rain was a white-knuckle experience, and if it snowed, the truck was garage-bound for the winter.
+Nothing against this truck - it just wasn't what I needed.
+I sold it to a guy for his 18-year-old son to use, which to me, felt like I was handing him a loaded gun.
+I figured it was too much truck for an 18-year-old, but the kid proved me wrong and is still enjoying the truck after a couple of years.

-Soon after taking ownership of the Raptor a letter showed up from Ford offering a two-day training class in Utah to put the truck through its paces.
-The class was free, you had to pay for your travel to Utah and hotel accommodations.
+Soon after we took ownership of the Raptor, a letter showed up from Ford offering a two-day training program in Utah to put the truck through its paces.
+The class was free; you just had to pay for your travel and hotel accommodations.
 You had one year to go the class from the purchase date of your Raptor.
-The class was called The Raptor Assault.
-No vehicle I ever bought previously offered a course to show you what your new car / truck is capable of, so I would for sure take Ford up on this offer.
-Almost to the one-year mark of the truck purchase I decided I needed to sign up for the course and set up my travel arrangements.
-Next stop, Salt Lake City Utah, and then a 20-mile drive West to the town of Tooele, Utah.
-This was the first time flying, for me, in almost a year since the Covid mess started.
-Before Covid I would average one or two flights a month, so getting back on a plane again felt strange.
-Once in the Salt Lake City Airport, I headed to the Rent A Car place, a huge line and one counter person.
-The first night of the Raptor Assault had a meet and greet diner for an overview of what would happen the next day.
-I would have made it if not for the two-hour rent a car delay, so I missed the Meet and Greet.
-The girl from Ford gave me a call and said it’s not a problem, just be there the next day at the training course at 7 AM.
+This class was called "The Raptor Assault".
+No car or truck I've ever bought before came with a course to show you what your new vehicle is capable of, so I made sure to take Ford up on their offer.
+Almost to the one-year mark of the truck's purchase, I decided I needed to sign up for the course and make my travel arrangements.
+Next stop, Salt Lake City - then another 20 miles west to the town of Tooele, Utah.
+This was my first time flying in almost a year since the whole COVID mess started.
+Before COVID, I would average one or two flights per month, so getting back on a plane again felt strange.
+Once in the Salt Lake City Airport, I headed to the rent-a-car place, which had a huge line and one employee at the counter.
+The first night of the Raptor Assault featured a meet-and-greet dinner, with an overview of what would happen the next day.
+I would have made it on time for the meet and greet if not for the two-hour rent-a-car delay.
+A girl from Ford called to say that it wasn't a problem and to just be there the next day at the training course.
 Once I got to the town of Tooele, I checked in to the closest hotel.
 Tooele is a small town with views of the Oquirrh Mountains and the Great Salt Lake.

-Next day, started off with a bit of a surprise like no other I ever had before.
-Up around 5:30 AM to get ready for the days Raptor Assault adventure, still half asleep, a pulled out the ironing board from the closet and reached for the iron from its holder.
-I hear a thud and look down and there on the floor is a 10-inch sex toy.
-I was like what the F@ck!!!
+The next day started off with a bit of a surprise, unlike anything I've ever experienced.
+Around 5:30 a.m., I started to get ready for the day's Raptor Assault adventure.
+Still half asleep, I pulled out the ironing board from the closet and reached for the iron from its holder.
+I heard a thud, and looked down to find that the source of the sound was a 10-inch sex toy.
+As you can imagine, I was like, "What the f---!"
 What do you do in a situation like this?
-Call the front desk, leave it on the floor or put it back where it was hiding.
-I choose the third option.
-No, I didn't touch it with my bare hands.
-I used a washcloth to place it back behind the iron for the next victim of this dildo prank.
-I was for sure awake now.
+Call the front desk?
+Leave it on the floor?
+Put it back where you found it?
+I went with the third option, and no, I didn't touch it with my bare hands.
+I used a washcloth to place it back behind the iron for the next unsuspecting victim.
+It was quite the wakeup call.